A new home for Montpellier’s medical community!

 A center of gravity has just shifted.
-The pride of the University of Montpellier and emblem of a city renowned worldwide for its medical education since the 13th century, the Faculty of Medicine had been housed since 1795 in the former monastery adjacent to Saint-Pierre Cathedral.
+The pride of the University of Montpellier and the symbol of a city renowned worldwide for its medical education since the 13th century, the Faculty of Medicine had been housed since 1795 in the former monastery adjacent to Saint-Pierre Cathedral.
 It has now left this prestigious building to be reborn in an ultra-modern glass structure at the heart of the Arnaud de Villeneuve campus.

-Medicine of the future
+Medicine of the Future

 Putting people at the heart of education

-It also aims to be a place of learning where teaching focuses on the human aspect, for the greater benefit of students.
-Role-playing, simulation of medical procedures, and even theater workshops to teach future practitioners "soft skills": the project's designers wanted to promote a humanistic and warm vision of medical practice.
+It also aims to be a place of learning where teaching methods are centered on the human experience, for the greatest benefit of the students.
+Through role-playing, simulations of medical procedures, and even theater workshops designed to teach future practitioners “interpersonal skills,” the project’s creators sought to promote a humanistic and compassionate approach to medical practice.

 800 years of history